ungdev/etuutt-api/README.md

 ├── LICENSE.txt             # MIT license text
 ├── phpunit.xml.dist        # The configuration file of the PHP testing framework, PHPUnit ├── README.md               # This amazing documentation
-└── symfony.lock            # A proper lock file for Symfony recipes
+├── rector.php              # The set of rules and convention that Rector use to refactor └── symfony.lock            # A proper lock file for Symfony recipes
 ```